About Kingsley Lake

-Kingsley Lake is located six miles east of Starke, Florida, is steeped in history and geological significance, as well as being one of the most popular recreational spots in Northeast Florida.
+Kingsley Lake, located six miles east of Starke, Florida, is rich in history and geological significance and one of the most popular recreational spots in Northeast Florida.

-According to an engineering study for Clay County, it is the oldest and highest lake in Florida, being perched on the eastern slope of Trail Ridge, which was the first part of the Florida peninsula to emerge above sea level in the Pleistocene era.
-Geologists also believe that it was formed as a giant sinkhole (over 90 feet deep at its deepest point).
+According to an engineering study for Clay County, it is the oldest and highest lake in Florida.
+It’s actuality on the eastern slope of Trail Ridge, which was the first part of the Florida peninsula to emerge above sea level in the Pleistocene era.
+Geologists also believe that it was formed as a giant sinkhole, over 90 feet deep at its deepest point.

-It is also the most stable lake in the North Central Florida area, according to U.S. Geological Survey data, seldom fluctuating more than 16 to 18 inches in measurements above sea level.
+According to U.S. Geological Survey data, it is also the most stable lake in the North Florida area, seldom fluctuating more than 16 to 18 inches in measurements above sea level.
 The water remains delightfully cool during the summer months since it is fed by countless underground springs around the shore, as well as in the lake itself.

 Kingsley Lake is 5.5 miles around the shoreline and 2 miles across in all directions.
 It covers approximately 2,000 acres, according to Starke surveyor M. G. McMillan.

 In the 1870s, ’80s, and ’90s, early settlers were mostly small farmers and fruit growers, engaged in the culture of oranges, strawberries, grapes, and naval stores products derived from native pines.
-At one time there was a tramroad from the mainline of the railroad north of Lawtey to haul lumber from the sawmills near Kingsley.
+At one time, there was a tramroad from the railroad north of Lawtey to haul lumber from Kingsley’s sawmills.

 Kingsley Lake is the source of the North Prong of Black Creek and converges with the South Prong at Middleburg to become a tributary to the St. Johns River.
-During the 1930s an extensive study was made of the Black Creek Basin with the intent to use Kingsley Lake as a source of water supply for Jacksonville, due to the excellence of its water quality.
-However, this project was never carried out.
+During the 1930s, an extensive study was made of the Black Creek Basin to use Kingsley Lake as a water supply source for Jacksonville due to its water quality excellence.

-With the outbreak of World War II in the 1940s, a Florida National Guard Camp on the east side of the lake (an area not yet developed by residents), was taken over by the U.S. Army for a huge Infantry Replacement Training Center named Camp Blanding in honor of General Albert Blanding.
+However, the project never started with the outbreak of World War II in the 1940s.
+The U.S. Army took over a Florida National Guard Camp on the east side of the lake (an area not yet developed by residents) for a massive Infantry Replacement Training Center named Camp Blanding in honor of General Albert Blanding.

-The north side of the lake, where the old Kingsley post office had been located, became a “boom town” with small businesses and entertainment spots catering to servicemen.
+The north side of the lake, where the old Kingsley post office is, became a “boom town” with small businesses and entertainment spots catering to servicemen.
 This atmosphere continued on that part of the lake until the end of the war, then gradually disappeared.

 Kingsley Lake Reviews